hitfyd/ShowJCR/py/README.md

 # a simple python script to search keywords and display data
-# able to run in any OS with python (MacOS, Linux, Windows,...)
+# able to run in Mac OS and linux

 how to use
 ```